Thyristor Protection: Thyristor protection is needed to ensure that its specified ratings are not exceeded during its operation.

-For overvoltage protection, we attach a varistor in parallel to SCR.
+For overvoltage protection of thyristor, we attach a varistor in parallel to SCR.
 A varistor is a metal oxide non-linear resistor whose v-i characteristics are nonlinear.
 So as voltage increases, the slope of v-I characteristics of varistor decreases, or resistance decreases or it offers less resistance.
 So it offers high resistance at low voltage and low resistance at high voltage.

 To keep the temperature within the limit, a suitable heat sink is provided in SCR.

 We place a Zener diode parallel to SCR which maintains a constant voltage across SCR and protects it from overvoltage.
 Resistance is also placed which limits gate current and protects SCR from overcurrent.
-Capacitor and a resistor combination are also placed to increase the noise immunity of SCR.
+A capacitor and a resistor combination are also placed to increase the noise immunity of SCR.

 Heat Sink for Thyristor Protection

 We mount the heat sink on the thyristor and to get the best results per unit cost, we use aluminum heat sinks.

 In thyristor, a high rate of rising voltage does not cause damage to the SCR, it will make the SCR turn ON (without gate signal).